 Submission guidelines

 LFLM is a quarterly, no fee/no payment publication.
-Our issues are released online and in PDF on the last day of each quarter.
-Little Free Lit Mag looks for submissions from writers who value the same spirit of generosity, accessibility and inclusivity that these shared libraries do.
+Our issues are released online and in PDF in the first month of each quarter.
+Little Free Lit Mag looks for submissions from writers who value the generosity, accessibility and inclusivity of community spaces.
 We seek work from and about a wide range of backgrounds and experiences.
 We look for writing that is accessible/enjoyable by a broad audience.
 We are not looking for anything in particular in terms of form or style, other than our commitment to publishing short form works (like poetry, flash fiction, tiny essays, etc.).
-These libraries are tiny, and we’re tiny, and we’re eager to showcase all kinds of tiny work.
+We’re eager to showcase all kinds of tiny work.

 Please submit your work to [email protected]